Structure Your Organisation and Rooms

 How many people can I invite into a room?

-There is also no limit to the number of people that you can invite into a virtual room.
+You can invite up to 50 people into a virtual room.
 However, ClassDo is built for effective online collaboration that involves multi-way interaction and engagement among room members, and this is most optimal in 1-1, small- and medium-sized group settings.
 If you are planning to invite more than 40 or 50 people to a room, it may limit the level of interaction and engagement (and hence the effectiveness of the collaboration) in such a large group.

 How many rooms can I join?